California Divorce Laws

 The issue of alimony is solved using Section 4320 of the state’s Family Code.
 The following points are pondered upon prior to the decision.

-• The hardships which each partner has to undergo must be balanced
+• The hardships that each partner has to undergo must be balanced.

 • The health and age of the partners